 To mount a successful loss of consortium claim, you must demonstrate that someone else’s wrongful conduct resulted in serious injury to your loved one and that your loved one’s injuries caused a loss to you personally.

 - You must demonstrate that you suffered a loss as a result of your loved one’s injuries.
-If your injured loved one is your spouse, you may have to provide evidence concerning the length and stability of your marriage, your living arrangements, your intimate relations with your spouse, your personal mental or emotional suffering, and how your relationship and home life have changed as a result of your loved one’s injuries or death.
+Suppose your injured loved one is your spouse.
+In that case, you may have to provide evidence concerning the length and stability of your marriage, your living arrangements, your intimate relations with your spouse, your personal mental or emotional suffering, and how your relationship and home life have changed as a result of your loved one’s injuries or death.

 The losses for which you may be awarded damages include the following:

 - Loss of services previously provided by your loved one, such as child care, personal care, household chores, yard maintenance, and the like; and

 - For a child, loss of parental guidance and training.